 - Divide the batter amongst the 12 cupcake liners, filling them up about 3/4 of the way.
 Transfer to the oven to bake for 15 to 18 minutes, until a skewer when inserted into the center comes out clean.
 Allow to cool for 5 minutes before moving cupcakes to a cooling rack.

-- To make the chamomile buttercream: In a saucepan, add the butter and melt over medium-low heat.
-Open the tea bags and pour the chamomile leaves into the butter.
+- In a saucepan, add the butter and melt over medium-low heat.
+Turn the heat off and open the tea bags and pour the chamomile leaves into the butter.
 Allow to steep for 10 minutes.
 Pour the melted butter through a sieve to remove and discard the chamomile leaves.
 Place the strained and melted butter in the fridge to cool for 45 minutes to 1 hour.
 The butter should be softened but not rock hard.

 - Transfer the butter to a stand-up mixer, along with the sifted powdered sugar, salt and heavy cream.
 Beat until light and fluffy, about 1 to 2 minutes.